tada/pljava-wiki/Building-pl-java.md

 [INFO] ------------------------------------------------------------------------
 ```

-This produces two artifices of interest.
+This produces two artifacts of interest.
 The linux shared library is at

 ```{sh}
 ./pljava-so/target/nar/pljava-so-0.0.2-SNAPSHOT-i386-Linux-gpp-shared/lib/i386-Linux-gpp/shared/libpljava-so-0.0.2-SNAPSHOT.so